Whitneyakinyi2023/notes_app/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or suggestions, feel free to reach out to me at [your-email@example.com].
+For any questions or suggestions, feel free to reach out to me